dellius-alexander/CRUDRepository/README.md

 - `Repository` is a generic implementation of a repository.
 - `DatabaseFactory` is a factory class that creates instances of `PostgreSQLDatabase`, `MySQLDatabase`, or `MariaDBDatabase` based on the provided configuration.
-- `PostgreSQLDatabase`, `MySQLDatabase`, and `MariaDBDatabase` are concrete implementations of a database interface.
+- `PostgreSQLDatabase`, `MySQLDatabase`, and `MariaDBDatabase` are concrete implementations of a IDatabase interface.
 - `Session` represents a database session.
 - `User` represents a user instance.